What You Need to Know about Roundup

 - Sudden, unexplained weight loss

 Have You Been Diagnosed with Cancer After Roundup Exposure?

 To-date, three Roundup cases have gone to trial out of over 13,000 filed.
 In all three, juries sided with the plaintiffs, finding that Roundup was a significant factor in each plaintiff’s NHL cancer diagnosis.
 Damage awards have been substantial, $289 million, $80 million and $2 billion, respectively, with a large proportion of these amounts allocated as punitive damages.

-If you or a loved one developed cancer after exposure to Roundup, we can help.
-Contact us today at 856-354-9444 or online.
+If you or a loved one has developed cancer after exposure to Roundup, we can help.
+Contact us today at 856-354-9444 or contact us online.